fernandastopa/weather-app/README.md

 Then you'll get something like that as a response:

 ```
-The current temperature in Sao Paulo is 25 ºC
+The current temperature in Rio de Janeiro is 25 ºC
 ```

 ## 🛠️ Built with